'Sordid Chapter' Ends As Philippines Sends Back Canada's Trash

 As as result, "shipments of plastic waste to other Southeast Asian countries have skyrocketed," Joyce said, adding, "Recycling experts say it's a time of reckoning for their industry and that wealthy countries need to stop exporting to countries that can't handle it."

-On Thursday, Malaysia's Prime Minister Mahathir Mohamad announced that his country plans to return thousands of tons of plastic waste to its source countries.
+On Thursday, Malaysian Prime Minister Mahathir Mohamad announced that his country plans to return thousands of tons of plastic waste to its source countries.